guibranco/MSBuild.Version.Target/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/42d02eaff227c10bb2b3/maintainability)](https://codeclimate.com/github/guibranco/MSBuild.Version.Target/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/42d02eaff227c10bb2b3/test_coverage)](https://codeclimate.com/github/guibranco/MSBuild.Version.Target/test_coverage)

-Provides a NuGet package that adds functionality to your project to auto increment the version build before every non release configuration build.
+Provides a NuGet package that adds functionality to your project to auto-increment the version build before every non-release configuration build.

-This package adds a Version.txt with SemVer version (you must update the major and minor version manually, only build is updated via this functionality).
+This package adds a Version.txt with the SemVer version (you must update the major and minor versions manually, only the build is updated via this functionality).

 The target updates the AssemblyInfo.cs and the Version.txt of the installed project after each build that is not with the Release configuration.

 ----------

+## Installation

 Nuget package: https://www.nuget.org/packages/MSBuild.Version.Target